VH-git/ApplicationPerformanceMonitoring/README.md

 # ApplicationPerformanceMonitoring
 Bash script that would monitor 6 applications in the form of pre-compiled C executables.
-The script would collect process and system level metrics such as CPU utilization, memory utilization, network bandwidth utilization, hard disk writes, and hard disk utilization
+The script would collect process and system level metrics such as CPU utilization, memory utilization, network bandwidth utilization, hard disk writes, and hard disk utilization.
+Results are from a CENTOS 8 VM with 1 CPU, 2 GB of ram, and 100 Gigs of storage.
+The VM was running in NAT mode, connected to an RIT lab computer in order to collect network utilization.